 My dad said that, as a kid, he used to come home from school to the delicious aroma of freshly-baked chocolate cake, only to find that it had already been wrapped up and stuck in the freezer for a future special occasion.

 I am not far behind!

-Back in 2008, when my grandma was still living in her condo, she offered us a tour of the building's "freezer room".
+Back in 2008, when I had just started this blog, I had gone to visit my grandma and, always put together and graceful, she offered us a tour of the building’s “freezer room”.
 These women lived through the depression, through wars, through several children and they learned to be prepared at all times.
-When they moved into the building from their homes, they all brought their secondary freezers with them, which stay in a single room affectionately referred to as "The Freezer Room."
+When they moved into the building from their homes, they all brought their secondary freezers with them, which stay in a single room affectionately referred to as “The Freezer Room.”

 Enjoy this video from the archives as my grandma Fritzi Telpner tours us through her “Freezer Room”.

 While I don’t have a ‘freezer room’, I have learned a thing or two about creating the best freezer meals and freezing ingredients for optimal health and culinary deliciousness.